Fionn-Orourke/SOC-FPGA/index.md

 ## My VGA Design Edit

 I extended the template to create a moving flag effect, adding user-interaction via the board switches to control movement speed, direction, and color effects.
 This added a layer of complexity, requiring careful handling of animation timing and user input synchronization.
-Online references such as [FPGA4student’s VGA FPGA tutorials](https://www.fpga4student.com/) provided valuable guidance.
+Online references such as [FPGA4student’s VGA FPGA tutorials](https://www.fpga4student.com/) provided guidance.

 ### Code Adaptation